 Research that suggests that optimism originates from having a supportive family with a higher than average economic standing.
 Long term studies from the department of psychology at the University of Helsinki in Finland have shown that parental styles do have a measurable effect on the long term attitudes of children including their level of optimism.
 The mother’s own satisfaction with life, child rearing attitudes and opinions about the child’s temperament had very strong correlation with the daughter’s self-esteem which is tied to an optimistic outlook.
 The mother’s attitudes did not have as much effect on their sons.

-However when it came to the influence of the family’s socio-economic status (SES), the child’s gender did not seem to cause a difference.
+However, when it came to the influence of the family’s socio-economic status (SES), the child’s gender did not seem to cause a difference.
 The lower the family SES, the more likely their children were to grow up to be pessimists.
-Even when adults moved up in education and occupational status from their family of origin, their optimism did not increase as much as a person who had these benefits growing up.
+Even when adults coming from a background of poverty and lack of opportunity moved up in education and occupational status from their family of origin, their optimism did not increase as much as a person who had these benefits growing up.

 Think about this logically.
 A child doesn’t have any influence in choosing their gender, their parent’s attitudes or their parent’s income and social status.
-So if a person’s environment is more likely to influence their level of optimism, than their attitudes are to influence their environment what is the purpose of promoting optimism as a benefit?
+So if a person’s environment is more likely to influence their level of optimism than their attitudes are, what is the purpose of promoting optimism as a benefit?